ompl/omplapp/README.md

 * [ODE](http://ode.org) (needed to compile support for planning using the Open Dynamics Engine)
 * [Doxygen](http://www.doxygen.org) (needed to create a local copy of the documentation at http://ompl.kavrakilab.org)
-* [Eigen](http://eigen.tuxfamily.org) (needed for an informed sampling technique to improve the optimization of path length and for the Vector Field RRT planner)

 Once dependencies are installed, you can build OMPL.app on Linux, OS X, and MS Windows.
 Go to the top-level directory of OMPL.app and type the